amalacrino/lab-website/content/home/welcome.md

 <br>

-The **Plant Pathology Group** at the University of Reggio Calabria focuses on both fundamental and applied research on plant-pathogen interactions, plant microbiomes, and biocontrol.
+The **Plant Pathology Group** at the University of Reggio Calabria focuses on both fundamental and applied research on plant pathogens, plant microbiomes, and biological control.
+We integrate multiple approaches and theories spanning the fields of microbiology, community ecology, experimental evolution, meta-omics, and bioinformatics.
+In our quest to uncover the mechanisms and consequences of plant-microbe interactions, we aim to build a diverse and inclusive research group, welcoming great ideas and promoting tolerance and mutual respect.

 {{% cta cta_link="./people/" cta_text="Meet the team →" %}}